m1820/atd/README.md

 Although

-After following the instructions you will have the following:
+<b>After following the instructions you will have the following:  </b>
 - Ansible Tower Server
 - 2 CentOS servers (to be configured as web servers)
 - Ability to run provided playbook in Tower to configure both servers as webservers